-Most naturopaths & integrative GPs tend not to coordinate or collaborate with a cancer patient’s oncology teams – in fact they are ideologically opposed.
+Most naturopaths & integrative GPs do not coordinate or collaborate with the patient’s oncology teams; in fact they are ideologically opposed.

 Why?
 One reason – judging from the bizarre combination of supplements prescribed to patients by naturopaths or integrative GPs , it is clear most therapists do not understand or consider important the science behind potential interactions – herb/drug, drug/drug, supplement/drug, supplement/supplement interactions to mention a few.
 See videos below.

 These are the new study fields of pharmacodynamics, pharmacodynamics, pharmacognasy and pharmacogenomics, metabolomics & more.

 “I estimate at least 90% of my new patients have harmed their health or impeded/prevented their cancer medicines from working.

 In 4+ decades with cancer patients, I’ve seen 1000s of examples consistent with the articles below.
 When I explain about these dangers most new patients say – “I wish I found you sooner.”

 One of the greatest triumphs of marketing over evidence was the incredible rise of vitamin supplement use in the 20th century.
 Vitamin supplement use, in addition to costing billions of dollar per year, may be a net health negative. https://sciencebasedmedicine.org/vitamins-and-cancer-risk/

 Cancer Council Australia’s chief executive Ian Olver said